 You don’t always need to open up your wallet and pay a premium price to find a great gaming headset.
 Even budget headphones can be packed with features and be perfect for your needs.
 You should be looking for good sound quality and great comfort, especially if you’re a more hardcore gamer who plays for many hours every day.
 If you also play multiplayer games, a good microphone can be very important to communicate with friends and online teammates.

-We’ve reviewed 282 headphones so far and below are our top picks for the best gaming headsets under $100.
-For more options, see our recommendations for the best gaming headsets and the best gaming headsets under $50.
+We’ve reviewed 303 headphones so far and below are our top picks for the best gaming headsets under $100 to buy in 2019.
+For more options, see our recommendations for the best gaming headsets, the best PS4 headsets, and the best gaming headsets under $50.

 On the downside, they are only compatible with PC and PS4 and don’t have a great control scheme on the ear cups.
 If you’re looking for a headset under $100 for Xbox One, we suggest taking a look at the Turtle Beach Stealth 600 Xbox variant.

-If you want a more casual and straightforward, plug-and-use headset, get the HyperX Cloud II.
-They might not be wireless like the Logitech G933, but they are better-built and more comfortable for most people, and the Cloud II have a better microphone, which can be useful when playing online multiplayer games.
+If you want a more casual and straightforward plug-and-use headset, get the HyperX Cloud II.
+They might not be wireless like the Logitech G533, but they are better-built and more comfortable for most people, and the Cloud II have a better microphone, which can be useful when playing online multiplayer games.

 These headphones have metal hinges that give them solid build quality and the microphone is detachable, so they can also be used as simple headphones outside thanks to their more low-profile design.
 The ear cups and headband are very well-padded which is great for long gaming sessions.